eclipse-thingweb/node-wot/packages/binding-netconf/README.md

 -   URI schema: the schema for NETCONF is not registered with IANA; the Binding is using `netconf`.
 -   IP address and port: IP address and port of the NETCONF server.
 The credentials for the SSH connection to the server can be added into the `wot-servient.configuration.json`.
 -   XPath: the XPath of the YANG model node addressed by the given InteractionAffordance.
-The XPath is automatically converted into the corrisponding XML needed by the RPC.
+The XPath is automatically converted into the corresponding XML needed by the RPC.
 If an attribute refers to a particular namespace, an alias can be used.
 The complete URN for the alias should be added to the **nc:NSs** field.

 ### nc:target